Updated 8 April 2018

-There is unfortunately no easy answer to that question, and there are many variables to keep in mind including your dog’s stage of life, health conditions, previous diet, genetic predispositions and activity levels.
-Ultimately, it will be a very personal decision based on your own knowledge, beliefs, values, lifestyle and circumstances.
+There is unfortunately no easy answer to that question; I’d love nothing more than to suggest you feed your dog this food or that food, but the reality is, your dog is an individual and there are many variables to keep in mind including your his stage of life, health conditions, previous diet, genetic predispositions and activity levels.
+Ultimately, choosing what to feed your dog will be a very personal decision based on these factors and your own knowledge, beliefs, values, lifestyle and circumstances.

 Fortunately for those who don’t have the time or same level of interest, there are more and more raw products coming onto the market to make it easier and convenient to feed fresh.
 But if you’re prepared to put in a little effort and understand the fundamentals, making your own meals for dogs can be very rewarding and potentially more cost effective.

 After completing a small animal nutrition course, researching many books, papers, websites, webinars, social media and blogs dedicated to the topic, I have landed on a raw feeding model that I believe benefits my dog’s health, and one which I will share over a series of blogs to help others who are making decisions about their dog’s diet.

 For this first blog, I will cover the very high level principles of homemade feeding – it is important to note though, that the devil is in the detail, so this overview shouldn’t be seen as a specific recipe!

 Food groups to include in a fresh food diet for dogs

 The general principles below are applicable for an adult dog with no significant health issues (and is not pregnant, lactating or have other special dietary needs), but you should always consider and seek appropriate advice from your pet health care professional about the individual needs of your pet*.